mstksg/inCode/copy/entries/nixify-blog.md

 [cachix]: https://www.cachix.org/

+One cool thing about cachix is that you get build caching for free for any derivation you hand-write across all of your environments.
+You don't need to register your "package" to any sort of registry or set up custom cloud caching in every situation.

 ### What is a Derivation?

 The main character in all of these steps is the *nix derivation*.
 In my mental